pragmaxim-com/ergo-uexplorer/readme.md

 Valid "Source of Truth" transaction data downloaded from Nodes is persisted into cassandra within an hour.
 Secondary Data Views that are derived from Source of Truth can be easily reindexed very fast which allows for flexible development.
 Major Data Views derived from Source of Truth :
-  - janus graph of transfers withing address network
+  - janus graph of transfers within address network
   - utxo state
   - cassandra view of all transactions and their boxes grouped by address, including address type and optional description
   - size limited MinMax Queue of hot addresses and their statistics which helps solve the SuperNode problem